Otragal/Rename-URL-Deconding-File/README.md

 ***path***: variable where you set the directory where you downloaded from Youtube.
 Just copy the directory and set it.

-Then, executing the `RenameURLDecodeFile.py`from your terminal.
+Then, in the program directory, executing the `RenameURLDecodeFile.py`from your terminal.
 > python RenameURLDecodeFile.py

 ### Notes